SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Adjusted the display format of message of Text Copy Tool.
 - Slab tools can break down blocks into non-vanilla slabs.
 - Added blocks made of block of bamboo, bamboo planks, and bamboo mosaic, which require the 1.20 feature data packs of Minecraft to be enabled.
+- Color tools can more smartly handle text styles, including styles in the vanilla signs.

 Fixed following issues: